justeattakeaway/pie/apps/pie-microsite/src/content/pages/designers/getting-started/overview.md

 message: "If you’re new to Figma, check [these tutorials](https://www.figma.com/resources/learn-design/?fuid=1093444461414143879) that will help you learn how to use the tool in no time."
 } %}

-{% notification {
-type: "warning",
-title: "New to Figma?",
-message: "If you’re new to Figma, check [these tutorials](https://www.figma.com/resources/learn-design/?fuid=1093444461414143879) that will help you learn how to use the tool in no time."
-} %}

-{% notification {
-type: "positive",
-title: "New to Figma?",
-message: "If you’re new to Figma, check [these tutorials](https://www.figma.com/resources/learn-design/?fuid=1093444461414143879) that will help you learn how to use the tool in no time."
-} %}

-{% notification {
-type: "error",
-title: "New to Figma?",
-message: "If you’re new to Figma, check [these tutorials](https://www.figma.com/resources/learn-design/?fuid=1093444461414143879) that will help you learn how to use the tool in no time."
-} %}

 ---

 ## How is PIE structured?